Project Update (This site last updated September 12, 2013)

 The US 301 Mainline project continues to move forward.
 The Department is in the process of acquiring the necessary property / right-of-way; completing final design; preparing construction contract documents, securing the necessary environmental permits, and working with the utility companies as they proceed with advanced utility relocations.
 DelDOT is also in the process of applying for additional federal funding, through the Transportation Infrastructure Finance and Innovation Act (TIFIA), for construction funding for the US 301 Mainline.
-These activities are anticipated to continue through the first half of 2013.
+These activities are anticipated to continue through 2013.
+Advertisement for construction is anticipated to begin in spring of 2014 with construction starting later in 2014.

 Final Traffic & Revenue Report - September 2012